Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 #### Token Revocation

-A mechanism to revoke tokens from actors who violate contract terms or engage in faudulent activities.
+A mechanism to revoke tokens from actors who violate contract terms or engage in fraudulent activities.
-Implemented in incentive component and smart contract.
+Implemented in the incentive component and secure transaction processing system.
-For this to be possible the tokens can not be directly transferred to the actors wallet, but rather allocated to them for later verification.
+For this to be possible, the tokens cannot be directly transferred to the actors' personal accounts, but rather allocated to them within the DVCT system for later verification.
-Assuming user-managed wallets we are not able to access the tokens after sending them.

-#### Fiat conversion

-The conversion of tokens to fiat is out of scope for the DVCT building block.
-This functionality should be defined by the dataspace, possibly through integration with payment gateways or exchange services.

-#### Use of Polygon
+#### Use of Immutable Database

-Polygon is chosen for its scalability, low transaction costs, and security.
-It is also a good choice as other BBs (Identity, Wallet) have built on Polygon.
+An immutable database is chosen for its ability to maintain an unalterable record of transactions while providing flexibility in implementation.
-Information stored on the blockchain includes transaction records, token balances, and some metadata.
+Information stored in the immutable database includes transaction records, token balances, and some metadata.

 ### Example Incentives